The Modern Resume Formatting and Design

 This guide is not just general design advice.
 It is a Guide for Top-Level Action.
 We are changing the photo discussion from a choice about your image to a test of how well you know the rules for different markets.

-In this guide, deciding if you include a picture is not about how you look—it's about Fitting Your Brand to the Location.
-By making your resume format match the rules of a specific area, you show you have good knowledge of different cultures even before you talk to anyone.
+In this guide, deciding if you include a picture is not about how you look, it's about Fitting Your Brand to the Location.
+When your resume format matches the rules of a specific area, it shows you have good knowledge of different cultures even before you talk to anyone.
 You prove that you already know the hidden rules of the area you want to lead, turning a simple format choice into a sign of being a mature professional.

 Checklist for High-Value Leaders: Stop These Basic Errors